Erie County Cultural Heritage Plan

 Erie Places, Erie Stories

 Completed by Mercyhurst University public history students as a semester-long hands-on learning initiative, Erie Places, Erie Stories is a photographic and oral history exhibition showcasing Erie’s historic structures.
-Funded by a grant from Erie Arts & Culture, Erie Places, Erie Stories is now online.
+Funded by a grant from Erie Arts & Culture.